agb32/cosmadoc/docs/source/daos.md

 # The DAOS file system

-The DAOS file system is based on 4 nodes each with 8x NVMe drives, and a total capaciy of around 48TB.
+The DAOS file system is based on 4 nodes each with 8x NVMe drives, and a total capacity of around 48TB.

 It is an experimental file system, only accessible on the DINE system.